 The Net Promoter Score (NPS) captures your user sentiment and informs you how likely your users are to recommend your tool to their friends.
-But what is the best NPS feedback software for this task?
+But what is the best NPS feedback software to use?

 - NPS scores are a standardized metric for measuring user satisfaction.
 Satisfaction is measured by asking the users how likely they would be to recommend your product/service to a friend on a 0-10 scale.

 - Your NPS score is calculated by this equation: % of promoters (9-10 score) MINUS % of detractors (0-6 score) = NPS score.